Benefits of Elevating Your Legs For 20 Minutes Per Day

-Simply by elevating our legs, we can achieve positive changes in our posture, help to loosen up trapped fluids and stimulate the correct drainage of our veins, which is often hindered by gravity during the day
+Just by elevating our legs, we can improve our posture, help loosen trapped fluids and stimulate vein drainage, which is often hindered by gravity during the day.

 At first, this will probably sound a little strange.
 However, the benefits of elevating your legs are endless.